Make peak flow a habit!

 Miller A, Nagler J. Devices for assessing oxygenation and ventilation.
 In: Roberts JR, Custalow CB, Thomsen TW, eds.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 2.

-National Asthma Education and Prevention Program website.
-How to use a peak flow meter.
+National Heart, Lung and Blood Institute website.
+How to use a metered-dose inhaler.

 Vishwanathan RK, Busse WW.
 Management of asthma in adolescents and adults.
 In: Burks AW, Holgate ST, O'Hehir RE, et al, eds.
 Middleton's Allergy: Principles and Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 52.